🩺 Affordable Private Healthcare

 Genital itching and what it means about your health

-Genital itching has an impressive array of causes, ranging from benign (irritation) to serious (STDs and diabetes).
+Genital itching has a wide range of causes, from benign (irritation) to serious (STDs and diabetes).
 In this post, we talk about some of the main reasons for an itchy groin and what to do if it suddenly feels like you’ve got ants in your pants.

 What do you mean, ‘genital itching’?

-Genital itching refers to an itchy sensation and intermittent or constant need to scratch the skin in and around the penis or vagina.
+Genital itching refers to an itchy sensation, intermittent or constant need to scratch the skin in and around the penis or vagina.
 The itch may be confined to the skin of the groin and pubic hair.
-In men, it may also affect the head and shaft of the penis, or in women, the inner and outer labia or internally (inside the vagina).
-The itch may be accompanied by other symptoms of redness, flaky skin, or an unusual discharge.
+In men, it may also affect the head and shaft of the penis, or in women, the inner and outer labia, or internally (inside the vagina).
+Other symptoms, such as redness, flaky skin, or an unusual discharge, may accompany the itch.

 I just have a yeast infection, right?

 This could be the cause, yes.
-Yeast infections are so common that more than 75% of women will have one at some point in their life.
+Yeast infections are so common that more than 75% of women will have one at some point in their lives.
 It’s less common, but men get them too.
-The classic symptom is intense itchiness of the labia and vagina or penis, accompanied by redness, soreness, and a thick, white, cottage cheese-consistency discharge with no smell.
+The classic symptom is intense itchiness of the labia and vagina or penis, accompanied by redness, soreness, and a thick, white, cottage-cheese-consistency discharge that has no smell.

-It is advised that you never self-diagnose a yeast infection, even if all symptoms point to this being the culprit.
+It is advisable that you never self-diagnose a yeast infection, even if all the symptoms suggest this is the cause.
 There are two main reasons for this.

-1) If you self-treat for yeast and don’t have a yeast infection, you can make whatever IS going on down there worse.
-This is because anti-fungal medications destroy good and bad flora in your genitals.
-Good flora is essential when you’re fighting an infection.
-So always check in with your doctor before embarking on any treatment, even when you’re suffering.
+1) If you self-treat for yeast and you don’t actually have a yeast infection, you can make whatever IS going on down there worse.
+This is because antifungal medications destroy both good and bad flora in your genitals.
+The good flora are essential when you’re fighting an infection.
+Always check in with your doctor before embarking on any treatment, even when you’re experiencing symptoms.

-2) If you are getting recurring yeast infections, your doctor should be aware because it could signify something more serious, like diabetes.
+2) If you are experiencing recurring yeast infections, your doctor should be aware, as it could be a sign of a more serious condition, such as diabetes.

 Surprisingly, yes.
 People with Type 2 diabetes have high levels of glucose in their blood, which can lead to recurrent yeast infections.
-So if you are having regular yeast issues, this is something to speak to your doctor about.
+If you are experiencing regular yeast issues, it’s definitely something to discuss with your doctor.

 Could itchiness down there mean I have an STD?

 It’s not out of the question.
 Genital herpes and trichomoniasis are both sexually transmitted diseases that feature itchiness as one of their common symptoms.
-The itch of trichomoniasis (sometimes shortened to ‘trich’), an STI caused by a parasite, has similar symptoms to yeast infection, but the discharge may be green instead of white.
-With genital herpes, the itching begins before an outbreak of blisters and then intensifies once they turn to sores.
-And it is rare, but pubic lice (crabs) are also to consider…
+The itch of trichomoniasis (sometimes shortened to ‘trich’), an STI caused by a parasite, has similar symptoms to a yeast infection, but the discharge may be green instead of white.
+With genital herpes, the itching typically begins before an outbreak of blisters and then intensifies once they develop into sores.
+And it is more rare, but there’s also pubic lice (crabs) to consider…

 Oh my God, I have an STD!

 Not necessarily.
-Before assuming you have an infection, it’s best to go to the doctor and talk to them about what’s happening.
+Before assuming you have an infection, it’s best to consult a doctor and discuss your symptoms with them.
 They can examine you and advise you on proper testing.

 Well, if it’s not yeast and it’s not an STD, what else could it be?